-- If the disturbance is continuous and is periodic in nature, then the wave produced is termed as a periodic wave.
+- If the disturbance is continuous and periodic in nature, then the wave produced is termed a periodic wave.

-- A periodic wave that is varying sinusoidally is called a sinusoidal periodic wave.
+- A periodic wave that varies sinusoidally is called a sinusoidal periodic wave.

 - The particles of the medium execute simple harmonic motion (SHM) when a sinusoidal periodic wave passes through the medium.